Mali Sub-National Governance Project

 In 2018, Mali committed to adopting program-based budgeting to comply with international standards for more efficient and transparent PFM, following the directives of the WAEMU.
 Tetra Tech trained auditors of the Mali Supreme Audit Institution on audit scoping, design, and report writing; evidence collection; and quality control .

-SNGP activities have increased citizen access to transparent budgetary information working toward key objectives to:
+SNGP activities increased citizen access to transparent budgetary information and worked toward key objectives to:

 - Make government budget data more easily available to the public

 - Encourage local governments to open budget planning to the public and encourage citizens to participate in that process